basho/basho_docs/content/riak/kv/2.1.3/developing/usage/updating-objects.md

 The most important thing to bear in mind when updating objects is this: you should always read an object prior to updating it _unless_ you are certain that no object is stored there.
-If you are storing [[sensor data|Use Cases#Sensor-Data]] in Riak and using timestamps as keys, for example, then you can be sure that keys are not repeated.
+If you are storing [[sensor data](/riak/kv/2.1.3/developing/data-modeling/#Sensor-Data]] in Riak and using timestamps as keys, for example, then you can be sure that keys are not repeated.
 In that case, making writes to Riak without first reading the object is fine.
 If you're not certain, however, then we recommend always reading the object